gfanti/Wildfire/README.md

 — Install Scala plugin in Android Studio and restart it — Download source code from: https://github.com/gfanti/Wildfire — Open the project in Android Studio
-— Enter File > Import Existing Project, and then select build.grade file in the root of Wildfire folder — Download the lastest tox4j binaries (this can be done by running download-depedencies.sh / download-dependecies,bat) — Build the project and run it.
+— Enter File > Import Existing Project, and then select build.gradle file in the root of Wildfire folder — Download the lastest tox4j binaries (this can be done by running download-depedencies.sh / download-dependecies,bat) — Build the project and run it.
 You can test the app on an emulator, or on you real phone through developer mode